pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 * [German Manual maroon shield matrix display (PDF)](https://github.com/pamasol/Lehrlingsprojekt-Nibo-Burger/files/3652516/Anleitung_maroon_Shield.pdf)
 * [Electrical Schematic maroon shield matrix display (PDF)](https://github.com/pamasol/Lehrlingsprojekt-Nibo-Burger/files/3652520/maroon_shield_1_03_schematic.pdf)

-Unfortunately, marron shield is not as good documented as the robot itself.
+> Unfortunately, marron shield is not as good documented as the robot itself.
 There is an official wiki for the communication protocol that can be found [here (German only)](http://www.nibo-roboter.de/wiki/Maroon_Shield/Protokoll).

-How the display works is described in the [wiki area of this repository](https://github.com/pamasol/Lehrlingsprojekt-Nibo-Burger/wiki).
+Luckily we were able to add some additional information about the display.
+How it works is described in the [wiki area of this repository](https://github.com/pamasol/Lehrlingsprojekt-Nibo-Burger/wiki).
+Check it out.

 # 3. Programming with AVR Studio and Git